jsulpis/basic-website-setup/README.md

 ## Configuration

-Once everything works as expected, here is how to make your own pages using this boilerplate.
+Once everything works as expected, here is how to make your own pages using this setup.

 **src folder**